guipdutra/awesome-geek-podcasts/README.md

 * [Linux Outlaws](http://sixgun.org/linuxoutlaws) - About anything that runs on Linux, about open source software on other platforms and many other things.
 * [Mind the Cloud Podcast](http://mindthecloud.com) - The podcast about the developers and companies using the cloud to create the future.
 * [Nodeup](http://nodeup.com/) - A Node.js Podcast.
+* [Note To Self](http://www.wnyc.org/shows/notetoself/) - Host Manoush Zomorodi talks with everyone from big name techies to elementary school teachers about the effects of technology on our lives, in a quest for the smart choices that will help you think and live better.
 * [PHP Round Table](https://www.phproundtable.com/) - The PHP Roundtable is a casual gathering of developers discussing topics that PHP nerds care about
 * [PHP Town Hall](http://phptownhall.com/) - Town Hall a way for PHP developers to raise questions about current events (or upcoming things) in the PHP community, with different guests each week.
 * [Podcast.__init__](http://podcastinit.com/) - A podcast about Python and the people who make it great.